gvwilson/sdxjs/layout-engine/index.md

 <%- include('/inc/keep.html', {file: 'wrapped.js', key: 'wrap'}) %>

--   Bring forward all the previous tests (with an extra row and column where needed)
+-   Bring forward all the previous tests
 -   Write some new ones

 <%- include('/inc/keep.html', {file: 'test/test-wrapped.js', key: 'example'}) %>

-## What subset of HTML and CSS will we support?
+## What subset of CSS will we support?

 -   Our subset of HTML includes rows, columns, and text blocks
 -   Each text block has one or more lines of text
     -   Number of lines determines height
     -   Length of longest line determines width
--   Rows columns can have attributes
+-   Rows and columns can have attributes
     -   Each attribute must have a single quoted value
     -   Rows no longer take a fixed width: our CSS will handle that